FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	<figcaption>Page 159 from presentation <a href="https://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare/" target="_blank">Next Generation Post Processing in Call of Duty: Advanced Warfare</a> by <a href="https://www.iryoku.com/" target="_blank">Jorge Jimenez</a></figcaption>
 </figure>

 With upsampling, even when going from low res to high res in one jump, we aren't "skipping" any information, right?
 Nothing is missed.
 But if you look closely at the above demo with larger `downSample` chains with `Skip Upsample Steps` mode, then you will see a vague grid like artifact appearing, especially with strong blurs.
+[This point was expanded in the addendum](#addendum).

 <figure>
 <div style="display: flex; flex-wrap: wrap;">